decoin-exchange/decoin-official-api-docs/rest-api.md

 ### 2. Authenticated EndPoints
  - All authenticated endpoints can be accessed through only `POST` request.
  - All request must have API key for accessing data from Authenticated EndPoints.
- - Public EndPoints response in case of error will have the following structure.
+ - Authenticated EndPoints will have the following response structure.

         {
          "Message": String,